oroinc/documentation/book/data_api.rst

 .. important::

-    We recommend you to always use the fields filter and retreive only the fields you will use in your application.
+    We recommend you to always use the fields filter and retrieve only the fields you will use in your application.

 Example.
-Retreive only required fields
+Retrieve only required fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Select the **username** and the **email** fields of the **users** resource.